About the Course Section

 and students have to do all four, although you do get some choice of which topics to cover within each course.
 As in the first year, these courses are taught through Departmental lectures, practicals and problems classes and College tutorials.
 There are no 2nd year exams.
 At the end of the 3rd year students take six papers, one on each of the four courses above, a general paper designed to assess your broader understanding of biochemistry, and a paper to test your ability to deal with the analysis and interpretation of biochemical data.

 The 4th year is a research focussed year, in which students can specialise in the areas that interest them most.
 The whole of the first term and most of the second term consist of a research project.
 You choose a research group to work in and carry out a twenty week project in that group.
 You can choose to work within the Biochemistry Department or in a group within another Department (such as Chemistry, Pathology or Clinical Biochemistry) which is carrying out biochemically related research.
-You can also apply to do your project in one of several universities in Europe under the ERASMUS exchange scheme or in Princeton in the USA, and many students have found this a very valuable experience.
+It is also possible to arrange your own project outside the University or indeed outside the UK.
 After the end of the project you write a short thesis and give a ten minute presentation, both of which are examined and contribute nearly 25% to your final degree.

-In the second and third terms, students study two options from a list of advanced topics which is updated at frequent intervals and at present includes Molecular Immunology, Plant Molecular Biology, Neuropharmacology, Membrane Transport, Glycobiology, Human Disease, Bionanotechnology, Systems Biology and Signalling to the Nucleus.
-At the end of the year you sit one paper in each of your chosen options.
+In the second and third terms, students study two options from a list of advanced topics which is updated at frequent intervals and can include topics such as Clinical Immunology, Plant Biotechnology, Membrane Transport, Virology, Bionanotechnology, Advanced Structural Biology and Chromosome Biology.
+The options are assessed at the end of the year either by submitted course work or by an exam involving analysis of a recent research paper.

 Your final degree result depends upon the performance in both Part I and Part II.